 - The consequences of malpractice

-Academic honesty is a core element in the IBO document: Programme Standards and Practices (2014), a document which is key to how IB Programmes must operate in IB World Schools.
+Academic honesty is a core element in the IBO document: Program Standards and Practices (2014), a document which is key to how IB Program must operate in IB World Schools.

-An explicit, fundamental aim of the ARIS mission is to draw on the cultural diversity of the school community as a foundation for building universal human values in a complex and rapidly changing global environment, and for preparing its students to be responsible citizens who exhibit honesty and integrity in what they do.
-It should be our responsibility to inculcate these values of honesty and integrity in our students from an early age and to do our best to ensure that these values last.
+fundamental aim of the ARIS mission is to draw on the cultural diversity of the school community as a foundation to build universal human values, in a complex and rapidly changing global environment, and prepare its students to be responsible citizens, who exhibit honesty and integrity in what they do.
+It is our responsibility to inculcate these values of honesty and integrity in our students from an early age, and to do our best to ensure that these values last.
 Not only should this be done through integration into the curriculum, but also visual campaigns across all years in the Primary as well as the Secondary campus at ARIS.

-This policy document, focused on Academic Honesty, is intended to be concise, and stems from, and is coherent with, the school’s commitment to academic honesty and integrity.
-Academic honesty is a fundamental tenet of the ARIS philosophy and accordingly is integral to the life-long values which ARIS aims to inculcate in its students, from Primary Years to the Diploma Programme.
+This policy document, focused on Academic Honesty, is intended to be concise.
+It is coherent with the school’s commitment to academic honesty and integrity.
+Academic honesty is a fundamental tenet of the ARIS Philosophy, making it integral to the life-long values, which ARIS aims to inculcate in its students from Primary Years to the Diploma Program.

-A prior assumption is that ARIS students and teachers are honest by nature, proud of that, and wish to remain so.
-An important educational aim for ARIS teachers, however, is to reinforce that innate honesty and thus enable students to derive satisfaction from their own accomplishments, secure in the knowledge that their accomplishments are indeed their own.
+A prior assumption is that ARIS Community is honest by nature.
+ARIS teachers have the vital educational aim to reinforce that innate honesty, enabling students to derive satisfaction from their own accomplishments, secure in the knowledge that their accomplishments are indeed their own.

-Academic honesty should be seen as a set of values, reinforced by skills that promote personal integrity and good practice in teaching, learning and assessment.
-Academic honesty is influenced and shaped by a variety of factors including peer pressure, culture, parental expectations, role- modelling and taught skills.
-Academic dishonesty may stem from similar origins: your classmates are getting away with it, why shouldn't you?
-Your own culture respects emulation of those recognised as the finest practitioners.
-Therefore copy the best.
-If you fail, you fail your family.
-And so on.
+Academic Honesty should be seen as a set of values, reinforced by skills that promote personal integrity and good practice in teaching, learning and assessment.
+Academic Honesty is influenced and shaped by a variety of factors including; peer pressure, culture, parental expectations, role-modeling and taught skills.
+Academic Dishonesty may stem from similar origins; your classmates are getting away with it, why shouldn't you?
+Your own culture respects emulation of those recognized as the finest practitioners.
+Thus, live and learn in the example of the best and the honest.

-It is argued here that although it is easier to explain to students what constitutes academic dishonesty, with direct reference to examples of plagiarism, collusion and cheating in exams, whenever possible the topic should be treated by teachers in a positive way, stressing the educational benefits which accrue when, for example, academic research is properly conducted, when the temptation to take shortcuts is resisted, and when the borrowing or outright theft of someone else's ideas and presenting them as one's own is seen as reprehensible.
+It is argued that, although it is easier to explain to students what constitutes academic dishonesty with direct reference to plagiarism, collusion and cheating in exams, the topic should be treated by teachers in a positive way.
+It should emphasize on the educational benefits which accrue when, for example, academic research is properly conducted, when the temptation to take shortcuts is resisted, and when the borrowing or outright theft of someone else's ideas and presenting them as one's own is seen as reprehensible.

 This policy document includes:

-- an account of the consequences of academic dishonesty at ARIS and the suggested consequences that will occur if a student is found guilty
+- An account of the consequences of academic dishonesty at ARIS and the suggested consequences that will occur if a student is found delinquent.

 ACADEMIC DISHONESTY AND MALPRACTICE